imytk/ALIFE_Public_Expo/Zone 8 - ALife And Society/placards/placard.md

 * **Fairness for All**: Who gets to develop and benefit from these powerful new technologies?
 ALife's methods and insights can help us design solutions that consider equity from the start, without inadvertently making existing problems worse.
 We need to make sure these technologies help everyone, not just a few.

-* **What Does It Mean to Be Human?** If we can create new forms of "life" in silicon, code, or a test tube, what does that mean for our own place in the world?
+* **What Does It Mean to Be Human?** If we can create new forms of "life" in silicon, code, or a test tube, then what does that mean for our own place in the world?
 How do we define and treat these new creations, and how will our relationship with them change what it means for us to be human?

 * **Our Interconnectedness**: ALife helps us realize that everything is linked – our actions, our communities, our technology, our environment.
 They all influence each other in a constant dance of change.